momentim/CCC25/content/posts/clubs-resume/index.md

 title: "Youth Clubs Resume"
 featured_image: "/images/impactclubsnack.JPG"
 ---
-### Wee Rascals for Parents and Toddlers and Impact Club for Primary Age Youths and Teens Café Starts Back after the Summer Break.
-NEW DAYS AND TIME apply to Impact Club (now on Tuesdays from 6 - 7pm) and Teens Café (now Thursdays at the usual time of 7 - 8pm).
+## New Start days and times: Impact Club is now from 6 to 7pm on Tuesday Nights and Teens Cafe is Thursday nights at the same time of 7 to 8pm.

 Attention all young people, we hope you've had a great summer!
 But it's back to school and during term times we welcome you back to [Wee Rascals](/whats-on/childrens-activities/toddlers), [Impact Youth Club](/whats-on/childrens-activities/impact-youth-club) and [Teens Café](/whats-on/childrens-activities/teens-cafe).
 These child and youth events are places where friendships flourish, laughter lingers, and unforgettable memories are made.